Ipstenu/varnish-http-purge/readme.txt

 = Why doesn't my cache purge when I edit my theme? =

 Because the plugin only purges your <em>content</em> when you edit it.
 That means if you edit a page/post, or someone leaves a comment, it'll change.
 Otherwise, you have to purge the whole cache.
-The plugin will do this for you if you ''change'' your theme, but not when you edit your theme.
+The plugin will do this for you if you activate a new theme, but not when you edit your current theme's files.

 If you use Jetpack's CSS editor, it will purge the whole cache for your site on save.